hobbitsyfeet/AI_Assn1/README.md

 Name: Justin Petluk, ID# 001190085
 Date: January 31, 2018

+Compile command:
+g++ main.cc ConvexHull.cc Geometry.cc -o ai_proj

+then execute ai_proj.

+Description:
 Using external and open resources along with personal code, this program generates a set of convex polygons and navigates from start to finish using only visible points along the way.

-Classes and descriptions:
+The polygons created are made from creating a convex hull from randomly generated points in a specified area.
+To generate regular shapes, set "regular" to true

+Classes:
 ConvexHull.cc / .h (Look at credits for source)
  - These are used to create convex polygons (specified in project).
 Geometry.cc / .h